 There are a few reasons why a person’s BMI could be on the high side regardless of age, gender, or even location.
 They include;

-Leading a sedentary or less active lifestyle will cause a build-up of fat in the body’s adipose tissues.
+Leading a sedentary or less will cause a build-up of fat in the body’s adipose tissues.
 This would cause an increase in the weight of such an individual.
 Like a person who sits without any active work for over 10 hours a day at work and at home after work hours can be tagged as sedentary.

 Excess eating or binge eating